islahul/toddler-wall-art-a4/README.md

-# 🦁 Animal Alphabet Flashcards - Web App
+# 🦁 Animal Alphabet Wall Art - Web App

-A modern React web application that generates beautiful, printable A4 sheets containing four A6 toddler flashcards per page.
-Each card features a large uppercase letter, a centered animal illustration, and the animal's name.
+A modern React web application that generates beautiful, printable A4 sheets containing four A6 toddler wall art pieces per page.
+Each piece features a large uppercase letter, a centered animal illustration, and the animal's name.

 ## ✨ Features